scomup/q3dviewer/README.md

 ## q3dviewer

 `q3dviewer` is a library designed for quickly deploying a 3D viewer.
 It is based on PyQt5 and provides efficient OpenGL items for displaying 3D objects (e.g., point clouds, cameras, and 3D Gaussians).
-You can use it to visualize your 3D data or to set up an efficient viewer application.
-It is inspired by PyQtGraph, but we focus more on efficient 3D rendering.
+You can use it to visualize your 3D data or set up an efficient viewer application.
+It is inspired by PyQtGraph, but it focuses more on efficient 3D rendering.

 ## Installation

-To install `q3dviewer`, simply execute the following command in your terminal on either Linux or Windows:
+To install `q3dviewer`, execute the following command in your terminal on either Linux or Windows:

 ```bash
 pip install q3dviewer